esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > EFF.GENE names: Most genes in this SARS-CoV-2 reference genome are named simply as open reading frames (ORFs) {: .callout}

-** Let's answer some questions about our data using Galaxy **
+## Let's answer some questions about our data using Galaxy!

 We are going to be using Galaxy utilities to do some tabulating and counting.

 > ## Hands-On: Using the **Count** tool
-> Suppose we want to know: How many variants were found in each sample?
+> **Suppose we want to know: How many variants were found in each sample?**
 > We could look back at the uncollapsed files of each sample and see how many line they have, but we can also perform a single operation on the final file to get the results.
 > Find and run <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Count occurrences of each record </button> and modify following the parameters:
 > +  <span class="glyphicon glyphicon-file"></span> **From Dataset**: Our output from  <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Collapse </button>.